BBQlettuce/capstone/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Simple Job Creation [Human] (~1 day)
+### Phase 1: Human User Authentication, Simple Job Creation (~1 day)
-Implement account creation, allowing user to specify if they are a dog or human.
-Implement user authentication in Rails.
+Implement human-side account creation.
 Build Human side functionality.
 Humans should have a personal show page containing their own posted jobs and a link to post more jobs.
 Should be able to post jobs using a form, with title, description, and optional expire_date, salary, and url.
 Should be able to delete jobs.
 Jobs should be visible from the jobs index (which will later be discarded once search is implemented).

 [Details][phase-one]

-### Phase 2: Simple Resume Creation [Dog] (~1 day)
+### Phase 2: Dog User Auth and Simple Resume Creation (~1 day)
 Build Dog side functionality.
-Dogs should have a personal show page containing their uploaded resumes.
-Page should have a link to create new resumes.
+Dogs should have a personal show page containing their uploaded resume and saved jobs.
+Page should have a link to create a new resume or edit an existing one.
 Should be able to create resumes using a form, with name, email, and body.
-Alternatively allow for upload of resume as txt.
 Resumes can be set to private.
 Dogs should be able to delete resumes.
-Resumes should be visible from the resume index unless private (which will later be discarded when search is implemented).
+Resumes should be visible from the resume
+index unless private (which will later be discarded when search is implemented).
 Both jobs and resume indices should be accessible from front page; no login is required to view them.